The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Discussion and implications

 In Fig.~\ref{fig:bimodality}, we show the distribution of the logarithmic SFR averaged over 200 Myr (top) and (U-V) color (bottom) of TNG100 galaxies at $z=0$, stacked in three stellar mass bins, as labeled at the top of each panel.
 Histograms are normalized to the total number of object in each stellar mass bins.
 In all cases, we show the distribution accounting for four different physical apertures, denoted by different colors.
 As already discussed in Section \ref{systematics}, small apertures shift the locus of the MS to lower values (see Fig.~\ref{fig:systematics}, central panels).
 Indeed, the top panels of Fig.~\ref{fig:bimodality} show that, while the tails of the distribution are not affected by different apertures, the peak -- which marks the normalization of the MS -- for 5 pkpc aperture is moved to lower values of the Log SFRs (blue histrograms).
 As done throughout, all galaxies with Log SFR between $-4$ and $-5\, \Ms \, yr^{-1}$ are placed there artificially, since they have unresolved SFR values, i.e. values of SFR that fall below the resolution limit of the simulation: the latter is indicated with vertical dashed lines in each panel.
 It is important to notice that such resolution limit is one or two orders of magnitude lower than observational ones.

 Once the galaxies with unresolved SFR values are ignored, the distribution of log SFR is clearly unimodal, albeit asymmetric and skewed towards low SFR values.
 All these findings are consistent with the aforementioned arguments proposed by e.g. \cite{2017Feldmann} and \cite{2018Eales}.
 In fact, the SFR distributions of Fig.~\ref{fig:bimodality}, top panels, could be characterized using a Gaussian mixture modeling, as recently proposed for e.g. the Illustris, EAGLE and Mufasa results by \cite{2018Hahn}, but it is unclear whether the medians of such multiple Gaussians would identify distinct classes of galaxies or simply represent a numerical over-fitting.
+In order to quantify the asymmetry, we fit the log SFR distribution (above the resolution limit) with a zero-inflated gamma distribution proposed by \cite{2017Feldmann}.
+We find that the asymmetric log SFR distribution of Fig. 8 is well characterized by this description, more reliably than those based on the standard log-normality assumption.

 The lower panels of Fig.~\ref{fig:bimodality} extend the analysis on TNG presented by \cite{2018Nelson}, who characterized the bimodal distribution of $(g-r)$ colors of TNG galaxies, in the stellar mass range $10^9 <\MS \, (\Ms) < 10^{12.5}$.
-There a quantitative comparison to SDSS data has shown TNG galaxies to be in excellent agreement with $z\sim0$ observations, providing an empirical indirect validation to the underlying choices for AGN and stellar feedback adopted in TNG in comparison to the original Illustris.
-Here, in addition to such previous analysis, we explicitly examine the (U-V) color distribution of TNG galaxies, in three bins of stellar mass (bottom panels of Fig.~\ref{fig:bimodality}).
+There, a quantitative comparison to SDSS data has shown TNG galaxies to be in excellent agreement with $z\sim0$ observations, providing an empirical indirect validation to the underlying choices for AGN and stellar feedback adopted in TNG in comparison to the original Illustris.
+Here, in addition to such previous analysis, we explicitly examine the (U-V) color distribution of TNG galaxies in three bins of stellar mass (bottom panels of Fig.~\ref{fig:bimodality}).
 In the previous Sections, we have demonstrated that the UVJ diagram of TNG galaxies is populated by two groups of galaxies that in terms of number density and SFR values clearly separate on the UVJ plane.
-Consistently with this, a pronounced bimodality in (U-V) at fixed galaxy stellar mass is apparent, with a depression around 1.75 mag for low-mass galaxies between $10^9-10^{9.5} \, \Ms$ and at slightly redder colors for the more massive ones.
+Consistent with this, a pronounced bimodality in (U-V) at fixed galaxy stellar mass is apparent, with a depression around 1.75 mag for low-mass galaxies between $10^9-10^{9.5} \, \Ms$ and at slightly redder colors for the more massive ones.
 This again confirms that a strong color bimodality may coexist with a unimodal distribution of SFRs.